 LESLIE: Alright.
-Now we’ve got Phyllis from the Jersey Shore calling in.
+Now we’ve got Phyllis from the Jersey Shore calling in looking for a 1960s home.
 What can we do for you today?

 PHYLLIS: I am looking to purchase a home.
 And the problem is I’m looking at a very specific area because I don’t want to leave the current school district the children are in.
 And all the homes around here were built in the 60s.
 So my first question is: what should I look for in that era of home construction that might be a red flag?
 And also, the way the homes are all built, the bottom floor has radiant-floor heat and upstairs is hot-water baseboard.
 And I just – I can’t imagine that 50-year-old pipes are not going to go at some point.
 And I’m wondering, how do I make sure they’re OK or look for signs that they’re getting weak?

-TOM: So you’re basically looking for the good, the bad and the ugly of 1960s construction.
+TOM: So you’re basically looking for the good, the bad and the ugly of a 1960s home.

 LESLIE: With shag carpeting.